PelionIoT/mbl-docs/Docs/introduction.md

 * Hardware and software-based isolation mechanisms for security:
     * Dedicated hardware within most Cortex-A devices enforces the most secure isolation boundary.
 This technology, called TrustZone, allows the most sensitive code and data to run within a so-called **Secure World**.
 MBL includes a trusted operating system for this Secure World called **Open Source Trusted Execution Environment** (OP-TEE).
 OP-TEE is essentially an operating system within an operating system, which is loaded by the Trusted Firmware and would typically be used to protect cryptographic keys and other sensitive data assets.
     * Secure boot methodology based on Linaro's Trusted Firmware A for both the ARMv7-A and ARMv8-A platforms.
 Trusted Firmware is a minimal secure bootloader that runs when a Cortex-A microprocessor is executing in TrustZone's "secure world" mode.
     * Open Container Initiative (OCI)-compliant containers for applications, protecting against compromised applications and facilitating a modern development workflow.
-Based on the RUNC engine, this Docker-like system allows OEMs to package services or applications as independent container images that run entirely within a sandbox.
+Based on the RUNC container runtime, this Docker-like system allows OEMs to package services or applications as independent container images that run entirely within a sandbox.
 This provides two benefits.
 First, if an attacker compromises a single application, it's far harder for the attack to spread beyond the infected container.
 This will help to reduce the impact of an attack and ensure a device can easily be restored to a secure state.
 Second, applications can be developed independently of the underlying IoT platform.
 For example, it's easier for a developer to build and test on their desktop workstation or laptop.
 * Developer command-line tools to facilitate discovery, setup and local update of development devices.
 * A lightweight, feature rich connection manager for Ethernet and Wi-Fi connections.
 * The integration with Pelion Device Management services offers: